LAST UPDATED: 7 August 2018

 Exchanging one cruelty for another

-Whaling ended in Australia less than 40 years ago.
+Whaling ended in Australia about 40 years ago.
 In the decades since, while our country stuck its neck out for marine mammals, a new local trade in cruelty picked up steam, largely hidden from the wider Australian community: live animal export.

 Image credit: Pope via Canberra Times